From Wikipedia - Reading time: 52 min

 ♦Water Bodies / Lakes/ Dams – Bhojtal "Upper Lake- Bhopal", Gandhi Sagar Dam, Indirasagar Dam, Pipliyapala,[37] Tawa Reservoir, Bhedaghat[2]

 Maharashtra is one of the most visited states in India by foreign tourists,[23] with over 4.3 million foreign tourist arrivals in 2014.
-Maharashtra boasts of a large number of popular and revered religious venues that are heavily frequented by locals as well as out-of-state visitors.
-Chhatrapati Sambhajinagar is the tourism capital of Maharashtra.[37][38]
+Maharashtra has a large number of popular and revered religious venues that are heavily frequented by locals as well as out-of-state visitors.
+Chhatrapati Sambhajinagar is the tourism capital of Maharashtra.[38][39]

-Ajanta Caves, Ellora Caves, Elephanta Caves and Chhatrapati Shivaji Maharaj Terminus are the four UNESCO World Heritage Sites in Maharashtra and are credited for the development of Tourism in the state.[39]
+Ajanta Caves, Ellora Caves, Elephanta Caves and Chhatrapati Shivaji Maharaj Terminus are the four UNESCO World Heritage Sites in Maharashtra and are credited for the development of tourism in the state.[40]

-Mumbai, its capital, is the most popular cosmopolitan city in India, and a great place to experience modern India.
-Mumbai is famous for Bollywood, the world's largest film industry.
-In addition, Mumbai is famous for its clubs, shopping, and upscale gastronomy.
-The city is known for its architecture, from the ancient Elephanta Caves, to the Islamic Haji Ali Mosque, to the colonial architecture of Bombay High Court and Chhatrapati Shivaji Terminus.
 Maharashtra also has numerous adventure tourism destinations, including paragliding, rock climbing, canoeing, kayaking, snorkelling, and scuba diving.
-Maharashtra also has several national parks and reserves, including Tadoba with accommodation and safari experiences besides little known by wildlife destinations like Koyna, Nagzira, Melghat (disturbed with massive mining truck movement), Dajipur, Radhanagari and of course the only national park within metropolis city limits in the world – Sanjay Gandhi National Park.
-The Bibi Ka Maqbara at Aurangabad, the Mahalakshmi temple at Kolhapur, the cities of Nashik, Trimbak famous for religious importance, the city of Pune which was the seat of the Prime Minister of the Maratha Empire and the joyous Hindu Ganesh Chaturthi celebrations together contribute for the Tourism sector of Maharashtra.
+Maharashtra also has several national parks and reserves, including Tadoba with accommodation and safari experiences besides little known by wildlife destinations[incomprehensible] like Koyna, Nagzira, Melghat (disturbed with massive mining truck movement), Dajipur, Radhanagari and the only national park within metropolis city limits in the world – Sanjay Gandhi National Park.
+Other sites include the Bibi Ka Maqbara at Aurangabad, the Mahalakshmi temple at Kolhapur, the cities of Nashik and Trimbak (famous for religious importance), the city of Pune (which was the seat of the Prime Minister of the Maratha Empire) and the Hindu Ganesh Chaturthi celebrations.
 Mangi Tungi in Nashik is a very important pilgrimage of the Jain community.
-The 108 ft tall Statue of Ahimsa at Mangi Tungi, the tallest Jain Statue in the world is attracting Jain devotees from around the world.
-This statue holds the Guinness world record for the tallest Jain idol.[40]
+The 108 ft tall Statue of Ahimsa at Mangi Tungi, the tallest Jain Statue in the world attracts Jain devotees from around the world.
+This statue holds the Guinness world record for the tallest Jain idol.[41]
 Famous temples of Lord Ganesha, Shri Siddhivinayak Mandir, Mumbai and Dagadusheth Halwai Ganapati Temple, Pune are located in Maharashtra.

-Meghalaya, also offers many adventure tourism opportunities in the form of mountaineering, rock climbing, trekking and hiking, water sports etc. The state offers several trekking routes some of which also afford an opportunity to encounter some rare animals such as the slow loris, assorted deer and bear.
-The Umiam Lake has a water sports complex with facilities such as rowboats, paddleboats, sailing boats, cruise-boats, water-scooters and speedboats.
+Meghalaya also offers many adventure tourism opportunities in the form of mountaineering, rock climbing, trekking and hiking, water sports, etc. The state offers several trekking routes, some of which also afford an opportunity to encounter some rare animals such as the slow loris, assorted deer, and bear.
+The Umiam Lake has a water sports complex with facilities such as rowboats, paddle boats, sailing boats, cruise boats, water scooters, and speedboats.

 Sites/cities/places of interest: